jeremieSimon/playing_w_rust/README.md

-### Playing w rust
+### Playing w/ rust

 ### Graph Package
 In this package there are 3 different implementations of `ComputableGraph`: A normal (serial) implementation, and 2 concurrent ones.

 **Logic Flow**\
 At a very high level, the flow is as follow: given a user defined graph (concurrent or not)
-- We build a new internal representation so that instead of having the parent node pointing to the children, we have child nodes pointing to theirs respective parents.
+- We build a new internal representation so that instead of having the parent node pointing to their children, we have child nodes pointing to theirs respective parents.
  This makes the computation easier.
  The concurrent graph is just an extension of the normal one except that we use `Arc` instead of `Rc`.
 - Both graph can work on a datum or a batch of data.